deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "...Do you think that's the truth?"
 Adam asked her.
 “Or is it just more bullshit we're inventing to make ourselves feel better?”

-Ava paused. "...I... think it's the truth." she said.
+Ava paused. "...I...think it's the truth." she said.
 “Or at least… I hope it is...”

 She trailed off, then spread her arms helplessly.
 "I don't know any more.
 I spent all this time trying to do the right thing, and did completely the wrong thing instead.
 I don't… I don't know if I can trust what's in my head."